 Reliability is a Key Factor to Material Handling Success

 In addition to Palion AMRs serving as a poka-yoke in heading off safety issues, automated mobile robots also solve labor shortages.
 Currently, companies across all industries are experiencing an unprecedented skilled labor gap that continues to grow.
 For example, Deloitte estimates 2.4 million manufacturing jobs will go unfilled by 2028¹.
 This lack of workers puts additional strain and pressure on facility operations to meet growing customer demands for near-immediate fulfillment.

 It takes valuable time and resources to find and develop skilled workers, especially during a monumental labor shortage.
 Even your best workers -- the ones you’d love to clone -- make mistakes, require sick days, and run the risk of leaving for a higher paying and more rewarding opportunity.
 To ensure uninterrupted success, companies need reliable solutions to solve safety and productivity goals.

 The Proven, Reliable Material Flow Solution

-Seegrid Palion AMRs autonomously move billions of pounds of material each month and have safely driven millions of autonomous miles in real production facilities without a single personnel safety incident.
+Seegrid Palion AMRs autonomously move billions of pounds of material each month and have safely driven millions of autonomous miles in real production facilities.
 Seegrid's proprietary navigation technology is proven and reliable while operating in very busy, high-traffic facilities with ever-changing environments.
 In fact, this type of navigation system ensures that robots are more consistent, predictable and reliable than human drivers.
 This improves efficiency and employee safety, allowing your manufacturing and logistics processes to be as productive as possible.